 - The dissertation is in a field covered by at least one of the divisions or special interest groups in ASAC.

-- Send your dissertation summary and covering letter in Word doc or PDF format to Dr. Patricia McLaren (email@example.com), Information Management and Secretary of ASAC.
+- Send your dissertation summary and covering letter in Word doc or PDF format to Dr. Patricia McLaren (email@example.com), ASAC President.

-- Submissions must be received by April (date TBA) in order to be eligible; late submissions will not be accepted.
+- Submissions must be received by May 3, 2023, in order to be eligible; late submissions will not be accepted.